This trek starting at

 Len Beadell, as a surveyor for the Australian army, surveyed, and with his road construction party, made many bomb roads in the 1960's.
 He named the

 Connie Sue Hwy after his daughter and the Anne Beadell Hwy after his wife.
-Len wrote a number of entertaining books about his time in the desert.
+Len wrote a number of entertaining books about his time in

 The name Neale in